vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 # Effective communication requirements

-Focusing on `RefData` and `Streams` services.
+Focusing on `ServiceB1` and `ServiceA1` services.

-1. Streams can de-serialise the event/ bytes, serialised by RefData
+1. ServiceA1 can de-serialise the event/ bytes, serialised by ServiceB1
-2. The de-serialised event contains all necessary data for Streams to perform its business logic (has the proper semantics)
+2. The de-serialised event contains all necessary data for ServiceA1 to perform its business logic (has the proper semantics)

 - (1) and (2) though related, are not the same!
 - A consumer able to de-serialise, does not mean it can deliver its business purpose